jessemillar/jeph/README.md

-Sometimes GIFs are better than words.
+Sometimes GIFs are better than words
+-

 I love [Giphy](http://www.giphy.com/), but it's pretty slow sometimes and there're some GIFs on there I don't like so much.
 This is a little project I put together to effectively run my own version of Giphy on GitHub Pages.

-Feel free to fork, pull, whatevs.

 Instructions
 -